 - Phases that apply in this table = Pre-construction, Construction, Operation, Decommissioning, Overall (several phases) - This audit table is a summary and timetable of conditions and commitments applying to this project.
-Refer to the Minister's Statement for full detail/precise wording of individual elements - Code prefixes: M = Minister's condition; P = Proponent's commitment; A= Audit specification; N= Procedure - Any elements with status = "Audited by proponent only" are legally binding but are not required to be addressed specifically in compliance reports, if complied with - Acronyms list:- Min for Env = Minster for the Environment; CEO = Chief Executive Officer of OEPA; OEPA = Office of the Environmental Protection Authority; EPA = Environmental Protection Authority; DBCA = Department of Biodiversity, Conservation and Attractions (formerly Department of Environment and Conservation DEC)); DMIRS = Department of Mines, Industry Regulation and Safety (formerly Department on Mines and Petroleum (DMP); DoH = Department of Health; DPIRD = Department of Primary Industries and Regional Development (formerly Department of Fisheries (DoF) - Status: C Compliant (implementation of the proposal has been carried out in accordance with the requirements of the audit element); NC Non-compliant; CLD Completed (A requirement with a finite period of application has been satisfactorily completed); NR Not required at this stage. - Abbreviations: MTI MP Marine Turtle Impact Management Plan; IMP MP Introduced Marine Pest Management Plan; AEBPR Air Emissions Best Practice Report; GHG Greenhouse Gas.
+Refer to the Minister's Statement for full detail/precise wording of individual elements

+- Code prefixes: M = Minister's condition; P = Proponent's commitment; A= Audit specification; N= Procedure - Any elements with status = "Audited by proponent only" are legally binding but are not required to be addressed specifically in compliance reports, if complied with - Acronyms list:- Min for Env = Minster for the Environment; CEO = Chief Executive Officer of OEPA; OEPA = Office of the Environmental Protection Authority; EPA = Environmental Protection Authority; DBCA = Department of Biodiversity, Conservation and Attractions (formerly Department of Environment and Conservation (DEC)); DMIRS = Department of Mines, Industry Regulation and Safety (formerly Department on Mines and Petroleum (DMP)); DoH = Department of Health; DPIRD = Department of Primary Industries and Regional Development (formerly Department of Fisheries (DoF)) - Status: C Compliant (implementation of the proposal has been carried out in accordance with the requirements of the audit element); NC Non-compliant; CLD Completed (A requirement with a finite period of application has been satisfactorily completed); NR Not required at this stage. - Abbreviations: MTI MP Marine Turtle Impact Management Plan: IMP MP Introduced Marine Pest Management Plan; AEBPR Air Emissions Best Practice Report; GHG Greenhouse Gas

-Non-compliance and Corrective/Preventative Actions
+5. Non-compliance and Corrective/Preventative Actions

-Non-Compliance
+5.1 Non-Compliance

-During the period covered by this CAR (1 January 2021 to 31 December 2021), there was a non-compliance with condition 8.1 with regard to meeting species diversity and weed coverage criteria for the re-establishment of terrestrial vegetation.
+During the period covered by this CAR (1 January 2022 to 31 December 2022), there was a non-compliance with condition 8.1 with regard to meeting species diversity and weed coverage criteria for the re-establishment of terrestrial vegetation.

 As presented in above Section 'Rehabilitation Monitoring', one transect out of the 17 monitored transects did not meet the criterion for species diversity, however it is likely the area did not receive adequate rainfall compared to the other sites.
 In the absence of threatening factors, it is anticipated that this transect will once again be considered "excellent" and expected to continue to develop towards pre-clearing floristic diversity in the longer term.
 Three transects did not meet the criterion regarding weed coverage.
-Introduced tussock grasses Cenchrus ciliaris and C. setiger have increased in both distribution and abundance.
+Introduced tussock grasses Cenchrus ciliaris and C. setiger have decreased in abundance at two transect sites, but increased significantly at one transect site.
 With continued spraying, it is expected the coverage of Cenchrus spp. will tend towards pre-clearing levels.

-Corrective/Preventative Actions
+5.2 Corrective/Preventative Actions

 The monitoring of rehabilitation is ongoing on a yearly basis, with no additional actions required to improve species diversity.
-An additional weed spraying event is planned for FY22, dependent on suitable conditions for weed growth, and the frequency of these events will be re-evaluated for future years.
+An additional weed spraying event is planned for FY23, dependent on suitable conditions for weed growth, and the frequency of these events will be re-evaluated for future years.

-Changes to the Compliance Assessment Plan
+6. Changes to the Compliance Assessment Plan

-The following changes have been incorporated into the Compliance Assessment Plan (Revision 12, January 2022):
+The following changes have been incorporated into the Compliance Assessment Plan (Revision 13, January 2023):